 It's also a surprisingly advanced playground, with cars to drive, a map based on the actual city (or so it says here, though I wouldn't use it to try and get around the place in real life), interior locations like a shooting range and assorted stores to stock up on gear from, and even some RPG elements.
 In contrast, the most noteworthy thing about its similar looking rival Resolution 101, released around the same time and also offering urban combat in a sprawling city, is that that it makes you fight Daleks with boobs.

 Rather than offering a campaign, missions and all the stuff you'd expect in the average shooter, The Terminator is a glorified duel.
-Whether you choose to be resistance hero Kyle or the implacable Terminator, both are simply dropped stark naked (though have presumably at least found some trousers by the time the game starts) in the middle of Los Angeles on a mission to kill or be killed.
-Kyle teams up with Sarah, who can be ordered around and be an equipment mule as the two are hunted around the city, while the Terminator is a ****ing Terminator.
+Whether you choose to be resistance hero Kyle or the implacable Terminator, both are simply dropped stark naked (though they've presumably at least found some trousers by the time the game starts) in the middle of Los Angeles on a mission to kill or be killed.
+Kyle teams up with Sarah, who can be ordered around and be equipment mule as the two are hunted around the city, while the Terminator is a ****ing Terminator.
 Needless to say, he's by far the easiest choice.

-Most of the game is spent preparing for that fight, and exploring a version of Los Angeles so large, its map has Fast Travel.
+Most of the game is spent preparing for that fight, and exploring a version of Los Angeles so large its map has Fast Travel.
 Most importantly, you need equipment, which you can get in a couple of ways—buying it or stealing it.
 Robbing a bank is guaranteed to get the cops on your back, indicated by the wonderfully coy phrasing "Come out of the bank please.
 The police are here and would like to have a word with you..." but is a good way to get set up if you have a getaway car to hand.
-Other destinations include the Gun Store, Hospital, Shooting Range and most bizarrely, the Drug Store.
+Other destinations include the Gun Store, Hospital, Shooting Range, and most bizarrely, the Drug Store.

 Normally, this wouldn't be that weird.
 And indeed, most of what it sells isn't.
 Stores in the game sell things like Running Shoes that speed you up, and the Compass that works like the Compass app on your phone and maybe even a compass.
 The Drug Store is your go-to place for handy items like a Crowbar to help you break into tougher buildings.
 So far, sounds like standard RPG economics.
 Right?

-Except that unlike most games, stores in The Terminator don't just sell questing items...
+Except that unlike most games, stores in The Terminator don't just sell questing items.

 (And yes, that's where you'll find the condoms.
 No, sadly, they don't do anything.)

 Tooled up, whether to take on the police or your rival, you quickly realise that the combat is both pretty janky and pretty awful, but very far from actually pretty.
 The most satisfying part about killing enemies is a little death cam in the bottom corner that shows them folding over, though the re-use of the same animations mean that methodically gunning down everyone in LA soon loses most of its appeal—even when you finally bump into Kyle Reese and obliterate his hilariously awful pudding-bowl haircut.

 In an unusual twist, the easiest way to see the ending is to pick the other character and let them die.
 One side's lose sequence is the other's victory party—though thanks to the power of bad lightning effects, neither end up looking anything like as badass as the artists obviously intended.

 While the first two movies still stand up reasonably well, time definitely hasn't been kind to The Terminator.
 Playing it though, it's hard not to glance at most modern games' lists of objectives that boil down to 'walk onto this map pointer and maybe hit something while you're there' and wish they could be something more than the sum of their objectives.
 Where are the espionage games that give you a stack of resources and a mission to complete however you like?
 Where are the GTA games where important NPCs exist outside of cut-scenes, to be assassinated or not, and can be trailed and observed for your own benefit instead of just shot in the face on command?
 Where are the strategy games following the example of something like Jagged Alliance 2, which lets you be the one calling all the shots, but in a world with enough detail and narrative to let you troll the villain with a bouquet of flowers? (opens in new tab) Sigh.

-.
-The Terminator proper though deserves far more credit than it's ever received though, at least for what it tried to do - even if that did involve biting off a bit more than the technology at its disposal could chew.
-It's a rare example of a game license that tried to capture the spirit of the original, and bring us something new.
-Good or not, if this had been the pattern others had followed, and they'd tried this hard, just maybe... maybe... licenses wouldn't have been condemned to be an industry joke.
+But I digress.
+If you only go back in time to play one Terminator game, obviously, it has to be Future Shock (opens in new tab).
+The Terminator proper deserves far more credit than it's ever received though, at least for what it tried—even if it bit off more than the technology could chew.
+It's a rare example of a licensed game that tried to capture the spirit of the original, and bring us something new.
+Good or not, if this had been the pattern others had followed, and they'd tried this hard, just maybe... maybe... licensed games wouldn't have been condemned to be an industry joke.